anuar45/about/content/posts/simple-personal-cicd.md

 - Code pushed to github with version tag
 - Code tested with Github actions
 - Docker Hub monitors and build tagged versions
-- Watchtower monitors and pulls new docker image, restarts exesiting one with new one
+- Watchtower monitors and pulls new docker image, restarts existing one with updated version
 - Traefik monitors running contrainers and expose them with lets encrypt certs